Vice President, Project Executive / Life Sciences Group Leader

 Who, living or dead, would you like to eat dinner with the most?
 And why?

 Both of my grandfathers, who both died at an early age.
-My mother’s father, whom I never met, raised five daughters and female a dog.
+My mother’s father, whom I never met, raised five daughters and a female dog.
 He was a successful commercial artist in California who later owned art galleries in Monterey and Carmel.
 My father’s father passed away when I was very young.
 I have vivid memories of fishing with him off the docks where I grew up.
 These memories always stuck with me because he only had one arm because the other one was lost in a paper mill accident.
 He was a jack of all trades who owned his own well drilling business.
 If I could have dinner with them, I would want to learn more about their childhood, what they endured, and how they were able to juggle owning their own businesses while raising their families.

-Project Executive / Strategic Projects Group Leader
+Strategic Projects Group Leader

-Director of Learning / Dean of Commodore Academy
+Senior Director of Learning / Dean of Commodore Academy

 Vice President, Safety & Regulatory Compliance